Viewing course details for 2025-26 year of entry

 Year 3

 Our excellent teaching and support teams will help you develop your skills, from research and practical skills to critical thinking.
-Our Sheppard Library is open 24 hours a day during term time.
+Our Sheppard Library is open from 7am to 11pm Monday to Sunday during term time.
 And we offer free 24-hour laptop loans with full desktop software, free printing and Wi-Fi to use on or off campus.

 You will be assessed through practical production work including sample scripts and playable prototypes, videos of both playthroughs and design breakdowns, game planning reports, reflective reports, as well as critical essays.